Edit this wiki page Follow

 • Being summoned into another player's game and helping them kill a major boss will reward the player with one point of humanity.

-• Humanity (in consumable item form) can also be bought from Undead Merchant (Female) and Patches the Hyena, although they only have a limited amount.
+• Humanity (in consumable item form) can also be bought from Undead Merchant (Female), Patches the Hyena, and Marvelous Chester, though they only have a limited quantity.

 • Having a hint sign up rated by another player grants one Humanity.